hasura/graphql-engine/architecture/sql-server.md

 #### Ex 3: Compare column values
 - Comparing column values allows access to be controlled by a dynamically changing value in another part of the database
-- This makes modelling things like "access tiers" in a subscription plan, or a lookup from a dynamic ACL table very simple
+- This makes modeling things like "access tiers" in a subscription plan, or a lookup from a dynamic ACL table very simple
   ```yaml
   role: user
   table: article